Recurrent Generic Contour-based Instance Segmentation with Progressive Learning: Experiments

 \textbf{Cityscapes}~\cite{cordts2016cityscapes} dataset is intended for assessing the performance of vision algorithms of semantic urban scene understanding.
 The dataset contains $5000$ images with high-quality annotations of 8 semantic categories.
 They are further split into $2975$, $500$, and $1525$ images for training, validation, and testing, respectively.
 Results are evaluated in terms of the AP metric averaged over all categories of the dataset.

-\textbf{KINS}~\cite{qi2019amodal} dataset is used for amodal instance segmentation~\cite{li2016amodal}, which adopts images from the KITTI~\cite{geiger2013vision} dataset and annotates them with instance-level semantic annotation.
+\textbf{KINS}~\cite{qi2019amodal} dataset is specifically constructed for amodal instance segmentation~\cite{li2016amodal}, which adopts images from the KITTI~\cite{geiger2013vision} dataset and annotates them with instance-level semantic annotation.
 The dataset contains 7474 training and 7517 testing images.
 We evaluate our approach on seven object categories with the AP metric.

-\textbf{COCO}~\cite{lin2014microsoft} dataset is a challenging large-scale dataset for instance segmentation, which contains 115k training, 5k validation, and 20k testing images with 80 object categories.
-The images in COCO contain everyday objects and humans.
-We apply the COCO average precision (AP) to evaluate our method.
+\textbf{COCO}~\cite{lin2014microsoft} dataset stands as a substantial and challenging resource for instance segmentation.
+It encompasses an extensive collection of images, comprising 115,000 for training, 5,000 for validation, and 20,000 for testing, spanning 80 diverse object categories.
+A notable feature of the COCO dataset is its inclusion of everyday objects and human figures within its imagery.
+In our research, we employ the COCO Average Precision (AP) metric as the standard for evaluating the efficacy of other methods and our method.

+\textbf{CTW1500}~\cite{liu2019curved} dataset, designed for scene text detection, specifically addresses the challenge of detecting curved texts.
+It contains 1,500 images, split into 1,000 training and 500 testing images, and features a total of 10,751 text instances, including a significant proportion of curved text.
+The dataset's variety includes images sourced from the internet, image libraries, and phone cameras.

+\textbf{CULane}~\cite{pan2018spatial} is a large challenging lane detection dataset.
+It consists of 9 types of scenarios, including normal, crowd, curve, dazzling light, night, no line, shadow, and arrow.
+Additionally, it includes a diverse range of environments, capturing both urban and highway settings.
+In the CULane~\cite{pan2018spatial} dataset, the maximum number $M$ of lane lines in the scene is 4.